mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - **Unmanaged switches** offer no configuration.
 They're just dumb boxes that route network traffic.
 Any host connected to the switch can send network traffic to any other port on the switch.

 I wanted a plain old unmanaged switch.
-I've never used a managed switch, and I didn't want a whole bunch of extra configuration to manage.
-I just wanted the network to work.
+I've never used a managed switch, and I didn't want extra configuration to manage.

 It turned out that none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
 Once I got my managed switch, I found that it was pretty fun to have VLANs for different devices on my network.
 Now, I want to configure VLANs for everything!